zeek/zeek-docs/doc/scripts/base/bif/messaging.bif.zeek.rst

    distribution strategy.

-   :pool: the pool of nodes that are eligible to receive the event.
+   :param pool: the pool of nodes that are eligible to receive the event.

-   :key: an arbitrary string to identify the purpose for which you're
+   :param key: an arbitrary string to identify the purpose for which you're
         distributing the event.  e.g. consider using namespacing of your script like "Intel::cluster_rr_key".

-   :args: Either the event arguments as already made by
+   :param args: Either the event arguments as already made by
          :zeek:see:`Broker::make_event` or the argument list to pass along to it.